ericchaves/dg/README.md

 You can provide a date layout using the [Go time documentation](https://pkg.go.dev/time#pkg-constants) to `format` the output value.

-The `date` parameter is optional, and if not provided, the current date (`'now'`) is assumed.
+The `date` parameter is optional and if not provided the current date (`'now'`) is assumed.
 When format is specified, the `date` must be in the same layout.

-You can reference other date values in the same row by providing the column name in `date`.
+You can pass a go expression on `date`,`before` and `after` parameters, which allows reference other values in the same row by providing the column name , use the match function to match other tables values or perform some complex calculations.

 ```yaml
   - name: relative_from_now